 PHaSER Faculty Liaisons coordinate research and educational activities involving faculty resources in the participating institutions.
 The liaisons are the first points of contact for finding qualified undergraduate and graduate students interested in conducting Heliophysics research beyond summer internships.
 They provide help with advertising student positions, recruiting qualified students, selecting candidates, determining budgets for student projects, guiding and directing student projects, and ensuring their consistent progress, compliance with institutional requirements, and access to a variety of educational resources.
 Faculty liaisons also communicate information about common research interests between NASA Heliophysics researchers and PHaSER academic departments, coordinating and connecting to promote collaborations and new scientific opportunities.

-To initate a student project, contact PHaSER liaisons directly using the links below, or submit an online feedback form.
+To initiate a student project, contact PHaSER liaisons directly using the links below, or submit an online feedback form.

 Code 670: Vadim Uritsky